CliffordEdewor/agentic-ai-security-bedrock-strands/README.md

-# Agentic AI Security at Scale with Strands Agents & Bedrock AgentCore
+# Agentic AI Security Architecture (AWS Bedrock + MCP Integration)

-Production-grade Agentic AI systems secured with AWS Cognito JWT authentication and MCP Gateway.
-End-to-end secure design, automated deployment, and full observability using Strands Agents and Amazon Bedrock AgentCore.

-## 🎯 Objectives
-- Build functional Strands Agents with Bedrock models and tools
-- Implement secure credential management and JWT authentication
-- Create and test AgentCore Gateway with OpenAPI-to-MCP conversion
-- Deploy agents to Bedrock AgentCore Runtime with full observability
+This project demonstrates the design and implementation of a secure, cloud-native Agentic AI system using Amazon Bedrock AgentCore and Strands Agents.

+It focuses on enforcing identity-driven access control, secure agent-to-tool communication (via MCP), and end-to-end observability for AI-driven workflows.

 ## 🖥️ Lab Environment & Requirements
 Executed on a secure AWS EC2 instance (us-west-2) with least-privilege IAM roles.